-Since its beginnings more than 40 years ago, UC Davis School of Law has earned a reputation for being extraordinarily dedicated to the ideals of social justice and public service espoused by Dr. Martin Luther King, Jr., for whom the Law School building is named.
-As a result, King Hall has always attracted faculty and students committed to using the power of legal education and the law to address injustices and solve problems faced by the poor, the disabled, consumers, the elderly, and those who lack equal access to the legal system.
-The Public Interest Law concentration prepares students to tackle the pressing social issues of our time and to work in public interest and public sector careers where their knowledge, skills, and experience can have maximum impact for individuals and society at large.
+Since its beginnings more than 40 years ago, UC Davis School of Law has earned a reputation for being dedicated to the ideals of social justice and public service espoused by Dr. Martin Luther King, Jr., for whom the Law School building is named.
+As a result, King Hall has always attracted faculty and students committed to using the power of the law to address injustices and solve problems faced by the poor, the disabled, consumers, the elderly, and those who lack equal access to the legal system.
+The Public Interest Law concentration prepares students to tackle the pressing social issues of our time and to work in public interest and public sector careers where their knowledge, skills, and experience can have maximum impact.

 Most students in the Public Interest Law concentration take advantage of opportunities to work in the Law School's clinical programs, helping immigrants, prisoners, victims of domestic violence, and others while gaining invaluable, real-world experience.
-The Law School offers a Public Service Law Certificate Program for students with a demonstrated commitment to serving the public.
-After graduation, UC Davis School of Law's support for public interest work continues, offering alumni financial assistance through the recently expanded Loan Repayment Assistance

-Program (LRAP).
-Unlike many similar programs, our LRAP offers repayment assistance for not only law school debt but also loans received for undergraduate and other graduate-level study, and students can choose whether to participate in the Income-Based Repayment (IBR) plan.
+The Law School offers a Public Service Law Certificate Program for students with a demonstrated commitment to serving the public, as well as financial support for alumni pursuing public interest work, such as the recently expanded Loan Repayment Assistance Program (LRAP), which offers repayment assistance for not only law school debt but also loans received for undergraduate and other graduatelevel study, and the Income-Based Repayment (IBR) plan.